Austro-Hungarian fortifications on the Italian border: 1900–1915

-In the years before the First World War, the Riva fortress was strengthened with the Garda and Tombio works and Ladaro with the Carriola work.
-The Tonale Pass, previously fortified with only one old works, was expanded into a cluster of fortifications with five works of different sizes while Folgaria and Lavarone southeast of Trento were also expanded and strengthened.
+In the years before the First World War, the Riva fortress was strengthened with the Garda Tombio Works and Landaro with the Carriola.
+The Tonale Pass, previously fortified with only one old works (Tonale works), was expanded into a cluster of fortifications with five works of different sizes while Folgaria and Lavarone southeast of Trento were also expanded and strengthened.

 Developments in the technology of artillery led to new design parameters for fortifications, able to withstand increased calibre and penetration of modem shells.
 Increasingly, structures were built underground.
 10-cm howitzers in rotating armored domes were now standard, together with machine guns for replacing both can in embrasures and machine guns close defense.
 Typical of this design was the works at Valmorbia, unfinished when Italy declared war in May 1915.

 Rayon of Tyrol

 The Rayon of Tyrol Came under the Tyrol State Defense Command:

 Subrayon I

-Border section 1 - Stilfserjoch Barrier: Ortler with the Gomagoi (1860–62) roadblock protecting the road from the Stelvio Pass to the Vinschgau and the Reschen Pass and Nauders roadblock (1838-1840) blocking the Inn Valley to the north and the road to Landeck and Vorarlberg.
+Border section 1 - Stilfserjoch Barrier: Ortler with the Gomagoi roadblock (1860–62) protecting the road from the Stelvio Pass to the Vinschgau and the Reschen Pass and Nauders roadblock (1838–1840) blocking the Inn Valley to the north and the road to Landeck and Vorarlberg.